Get 10% off your first order with the code: FIRST-10

 Contents

-Modified the 12 January 2026 by Angélique 5 min.
+Modified the 3 February 2026 by Angélique 5 min.

-A bush that’s easy to grow and very hardy, the Cotoneaster is highly decorative in the garden.
+A shrubs easy to grow and very hardy, Cotoneaster is highly decorative in the garden.
 It bears evergreen or deciduous foliage depending on the species, which can take on flamboyant colours in autumn.
 It is covered with small white or pink flowers in spring and summer, then small round red or orange fruits appear in autumn.
 Adaptable to all exposures, climates and soils, the Cotoneaster displays, depending on the species, an upright or creeping habit, the latter being ideal for planting on a slope.
 Discover our selection of the best varieties of Cotoneaster to plant and landscape a slope.

 Difficulty

-The Cotoneaster horizontalis - Cotoneaster creeping
+Cotoneaster horizontalis - creeping Cotoneaster

-Very hardy and resistant to cold down to −29 °C, the Cotoneaster horizontalis or creeping Cotoneaster is a very practical groundcover bush for dressing a bare slope.
-This bush has a horizontal, creeping habit, its shoots covered with small glossy dark green leaves that turn orange-red in autumn before falling.
+Very hardy and resistant to cold down to −29 °C, Cotoneaster horizontalis or creeping Cotoneaster is a very practical groundcover shrub for dressing a bare slope.
+This shrub has a horizontal, creeping habit, its shoots covered with small glossy dark green leaves that turn orange-red in autumn before falling.
 In May it flowers, producing small fragrant white and pink melliferous flowers.
 Then it becomes covered with small bright red berries that are very ornamental.
-It takes the form of a bush that can reach 1.20 metres high and 3 metres wide.
+It takes the form of a shrub that can reach 1.20 metres high and 3 metres wide.
 It is planted in full sun or partial shade and tolerates all types of soils, even rocky and calcareous ones.
 Economical with water, it tends to spread, but tolerates pruning very well.

 On a slope, plant this Cotoneaster alongside evergreen ceanothus with blue flowering and a creeping juniper.
 If you like variegated foliage, also try the original Cotoneaster horizontalis ‘Variegatus’.